 KOBE BRYANT – Segmented-shortened

 Kobe Bryant reportedly had 2 different sleep sessions each day.
-It is very possible that his sleep need was much lower than that of an average human to thrive on only 4 hours of sleep.
+It is also very possible that his sleep need was much lower than that of an average human to thrive on only 4 hours of sleep.

 Considering that he was a professional basketball player with an intense training regime, Bryant possibly possessed a genetic mutation.
 This gift allowed him to sleep a lot less than average and still keep up with his training without any long-term exhaustion4.